 The service templates provide the best starting point for integrations that need to stay in full control of how they integrate with the Keptn control-plane while still making use of some utility functions.
 It is also best for integrations where business logic goes beyond a single execution of an action.
 For example, the Keptn service templates can handle a check that combines authentication, execution, status check, error handling, etc.

-The Keptn job executor is appropriate for integrations that can be executed via the command-line interface.
+The Keptn job executor can run any container image.
+This can also be used to run scripts such as Shell, Powershell or Python scripts.
 The job executor handles the interaction with the Keptn control-plane for sending

 *.finished events and can provide a list of files (e.g., test instructions) that are needed for integrations.
 Find all information regarding the capabilities and usage of the job executor in its Github repository.